qinkunbao/llvm-project/clang/docs/PointerAuthentication.rst

 - authentication mode: ``strip``, ``sign-and-strip``, ``sign-and-auth``.
 These control whether authentication codes are ignored completely (``strip``), whether values are signed but not authenticated (``sign-and-strip``), or the default of full authentication (``sign-and-auth``).

+- ``isa-pointer``: This is used to indicate that the target value is an Objective-C isa pointer, and needs to mask out objective-c tag bits prior to signing or authenticating the value.

 - ``authenticates-null-values``: Enables full signing and authentication of null values.
 The default behaviour of pointer authentication is to not sign or authenticate null values.
 This option ensures that all values, including null values, will always be signed and authenticated.

 .. _Signing schemas: